Stanford-NavLab/consensus-ndt/README.md

 pip install -r requirements.txt
 ```

 <!-- Add as many subheaders as required here -->
 ### Usage
+1. Update the location of datasets in 'data_utils.py' for both the KITTI and UIUC Point cloud datasets
+2. Run 'main_implementation.py' to generate comparisons between naive NDT and Consensus NDT implementations for position, rotation accuracies and time taken to compute odometry.

 <!-- LICENSE -->
 ## License